-As previously discussed, on July 2, 2009 the Fund received \$21 million from the General Fund, in partial payment of GMHA and GDOE receivables (including interest and penalties).
+As discussed in prior years' MD&A, on July 2, 2009 the Fund received \$21 million from the General Fund, in partial payment of GMHA and GDOE receivables (including interest and penalties).
 Of the \$21 million, \$10,541,146 was allocated to the GMHA and \$10,458,854 was allocated to the GDOE.
 However, since the GMHA and GDOE receivables have not been fully satisfied, the mandated interest payment schedule remains in effect.
 Non-remittance will cause the processing of retirement applications from employees of GMHA and GDOE to cease.

-During 2010, the employer contribution rate increased to 26.04% from the 25.20% employer contribution rate in 2009, resulting in an \$8.2 million increase in employer contributions.
+During 2011, the employer contribution rate increased to 27.46% from the 26.04% employer contribution rate in 2010, resulting in a \$2.6 million increase in employer contributions.
+As previously discussed, the 27.46% was temporarily reduced to 21.44% from June 2011 to September 2011.